jbhender/Stats507_F21/nb/python_ecosystem.md

    <img src="https://assets-cdn.anaconda.com/assets/resources/open-source/conda-artboard.svg" width=25%>
   </center>

-  - Anacaonda Navigator provides instances of Jupyter Notebooks, Spyder, and other tools.
+  - Anacaonda Navigator provides graphical shortcuts to open instances of Jupyter Notebooks, Spyder, and other tools.
 <!-- #endregion -->

 <!-- #region {"slideshow": {"slide_type": "slide"}} -->
 # Environments
 - Environments allow us to isolate and manage dependencies
   + Environments can have different versions of key modules
-  + ... or different versions of Python
+  + ... or different versions of Python.
   + Clone your environment to backup before updating dependencies.

 ```